 - be the owner or mortgagee of the home

-- be uninsured or unable to claim insurance to replace or repair your household contents
+- be uninsured or unable to claim insurance to replace or repair your essential service/s

 - qualify under the income test (below).